flash62au/EngineDriver_Home/docs/operation/index.rst

 On the fly / In Phone Consists (Multiple Units)
 """"""""""""""""""""""""""""""""""""""""""""""""

-There four ways create a Consist / Multiple Unit train:
+There three ways create a Consist / Multiple Unit train:

 *  **Selecting additional locos, one loco 'at a time' (as above)**